Astonishing Tales: It! and Deathlok

 Astonishing Tales #25 (Aug.
 1974).
 Cover art by Rich Buckler and Klaus Janson.

 Astonishing Tales #21–24 (Dec.
 1973–June 1974) featured "It!
 The Living Colossus", starring a stone giant introduced in an anthological science fiction-monster story in Tales of Suspense #14 (Feb.
 1961), with a sequel in issue #20 (Aug.
 1961).
 Tony Isabella and Dick Ayers comprised the modern feature's writer-artist team.

 The final feature in Astonishing Tales starred and introduced Deathlok, a conflicted cyborg who predated the popular film character RoboCop by several years.
 At least two major iterations of the character, featuring different individuals, starred in series in the 1990s and 2000s.
 Created by artist Rich Buckler, who devised the initial concept, and writer Doug Moench, the feature ran from #25–28 and 30–36 (Aug.
 1974 – Feb.
 1975 and June 1975 – July 1976), the final issue.
 Bill Mantlo scripted issues #32–35, with Buckler himself scripting the finale.
 Buckler described Deathlok as "an extension of a paranoid fantasy.
 He was a representation of part of my outlook and world view.
 He was a culmination of many of the messages in some of the music of the time.
 He was part of some of the things going wrong in our country at the time.
 Maybe he was the science that was going wrong".
 Artist George Pérez made his professional comics debut with a two-page backup feature in issue #25.

 The last two issues were released in both a 25-cent and a 30-cent edition.
 Issue #29 (April 1975) was a fill-in that reprinted an edited version of the first Guardians of the Galaxy story, from Marvel Super-Heroes #18 (Jan.
 1969).

-In addition to Astonishing Tales' sister publication, Amazing Adventures (vol. 2), Marvel announced plans in 1970 for a never-realized third split book featuring Doctor Strange and the Iceman.
+In addition to the sister publication of Astonishing Tales, Amazing Adventures (vol. 2), Marvel announced plans in 1970 for a never-realized third split book featuring Doctor Strange and the Iceman.